oncody/civ-board-game-2010/README.md

 | Each additional friendly army | +2 |
 | Defending a city center | +3 |

-The attacker typically has the advantage as they are catching the defenders off guard.
-If the defender is defending a walled village, the attacker takes their turn first.
-Otherwise, the defender takes their turn first.
-Combat consists of players taking combat turns one at a time until both players have played all of their units and are done using abilities.

-Combat Turn:
-1. Use an ability
-1. Play a unit in a front
-1. Use an ability

-When you play a unit, you play it in a front.
-You cannot play a unit in a front that you already have a unit in.
-You can choose any front to play it in, including a new front (you can make as many fronts as you want).
-When a unit is played in a front occupied by an enemy, the two units duel.
-A unit has a strength and health value.
-When units duel, they will deal damage to each other equal to their strength.
-If one unit counters another, then that unit deals its damage first.
-For each point of damage a unit takes, put that many damage tokens on it.
-If a unit ever has damage tokens on it equal to or greater than its health, then it dies.
-If a unit was countered, it can die before dealing damage to the other unit.

 ### Unit Counter Table
 | Unit | Unit that it counters |
 | --- | --- |